-Scholars in law and economics have argued that an important function of punishment - which is crucial for its effectiveness - is to communicate information about society's norms and values (e.g., Sunstein, 1996; Posner, 1997; Kahan, 1998; McAdams, 2000; Bénabou and Tirole, 2006; Bénabou and Tirole, 2011).
-This paper investigates whether the punisher's motivation for imposing punishment can affect the message conveyed about underlying social norms, hence altering its effectiveness.
+Scholars in law and economics have argued that punishment has an important "expressive function", in that it can convey information about society's norms and values (e.g., Sunstein, 1996; Posner, 1997; Kahan, 1998; McAdams, 2000; Sliwka, 2007; Bénabou and Tirole, 2011; van der Weele, 2012; Galbiati et al., 2013).
+This paper investigates whether the punisher's motivation for imposing punishment can affect the message conveyed about underlying social norms and shed light on previous findings.
 In particular, we compare two forms of punishment: (1) punishment that is designed to nudge an agent towards compliance for the punisher's own gain ("self-serving punishment"), and (2) punishment that encourages compliance for the benefit of a third party ("other-regarding punishment").
-Based on a simple theoretical framework, our hypothesis is that self-serving punishment, and is hence more likely to trigger a crowding-out of prosocial behavior.

-We design a novel principal-agent experimental paradigm to examine whether the same punishment mechanism (from the agent's perspective) can both crowd in and crowd out prosocial behavior, depending on whether punishment is motivated by self-interest, or by a concern for others.
+In our first study (Study 1), we design a novel principal-agent experimental paradigm to examine whether the same punishment mechanism (from the agent's perspective) can both crowd in and crowd out prosocial behavior, depending on whether punishment is motivated by self-interest, or by a concern for others.
 A key feature of our design is that our treatments hold the agent's payoffs constant, and only differ in whether punishment can be used to persuade the agent to take an action that increases the principal's payoff or the payoff of a passive third party.
-We focus on weak punishment that is not sufficient to change the cost of compliance.
+In our setting, the principal decides whether to impose punishment ex-ante (before the agent makes their choice).
+We focus on weak punishment in that the imposed penalty is no higher than the cost of compliance.
 We do so for two reasons.
 First, it allows us to focus on the expressive function of punishment through norms, rather than by changing equilibrium behavior.
 Second, in many real-world situations, punishment is weak due to the high costs of monitoring.
-To investigate social norms, we follow Bicchieri and Xiao (2009) and Krupka and Weber (2013) and elicit personal norms, injunctive norms and descriptive norms about the agent's behavior in the game.
+To investigate social norms, we follow Bicchieri and Xiao (2009) and elicit personal norms, injunctive norms and descriptive norms about the agent's behavior in the game.

-Consistent with our hypothesis, we find that self-serving punishment sends a weaker normative message about the appropriateness of compliance relative to other-regarding punishment.
+We conjecture that, in the context of our experiment, other-regarding punishment triggers a strong stigma against selfish behavior, while self-serving punishment may reduce the stigma.
+We construct a simple theoretical framework to show that, under this conjecture, self-serving punishment is more likely to crowd out prosocial behavior than other-regarding punishment.
+Consistent with our framework, we find that self-serving punishment sends a weaker normative message about the appropriateness of compliance relative to otherregarding punishment.
 In fact, self-serving punishment actually reduces the social stigma of making the self-interested choice (compared to a scenario in which no punishment is used).
 In line with these effects on norms, self-serving punishment increases the prevalence of crowding-out, whereby agents who would behave prosocially in the absence of punishment, choose the self-interested action when the principal imposes punishment.
 This backfiring of punishment is significantly less likely in response to other-regarding punishment.